 REL 6971 6 Thesis

-The student wishing to receive an M.A. degree with a thesis is required to take a minimum of 36 credits.
-They will complete the core requirements and fifteen (15) hours of elective credits.
+The student wishing to receive an M.A. degree with a thesis is required to take a minimum of 30 credits.
+They will complete the core requirements and at least fifteen (15) hours of elective credits.
 They will also complete a minimum of six (6) credits of REL 6971.
 The student will pass a comprehensive exam prior to defending the master’s thesis.
 They will research, write, and successfully defend the master’s thesis before a committee of three professors.

 Non-Thesis

-The student wishing to receive an M.A. degree without a thesis is required to take a minimum of 36 credits.
-The will complete the core requirements and twenty-one (21) hours of elective credits.
+The student wishing to receive an M.A. degree without a thesis is required to take a minimum of 30 credits.
+The student will complete the core requirements and at least fifteen (15) hours of elective credits.
 The student will also pass a comprehensive exam.

 Accelerated Degree Program